soinkleined/busstop/README.md

 ![hardware](https://raw.githubusercontent.com/soinkleined/busstop/develop/readme_images/hardware.jpeg)

 # To Do
-1. add licenses and missing credits
+1. add any missing credits
 2. setup on rpi with chromium kiosk mode
 3. handle errors for connectivity, api availability, etc.
 4. use pythong virtual environments and setup requirements.txt